 Regarding 7 and 12

-It appears that the digit seven and its decimal multiples, well-known to have been considered a most prominent digit in the ancient Near East, representative of completion or perfection, is perhaps a signifier of the system in place prior to G-d granting His Covenant.
-G-d's creating the world in 7 days, with the attendant 7 symbolism including Shabbat, the post-Diluvial world being comprised of 70 nations (Gen. 10) and the 70 members of the incipient nation of Israel that descended to Egypt (prior to the national covenant), illustrate this.
+It appears that the digit seven and its decimal multiples, well-known to have been considered a most prominent digit in the ancient Near East, representative of connection.
+G-d's creating the world in 7 days, with the attendant 7 symbolism including Shabbat (where we connect with our work for the previous six days), the post-Diluvial world being comprised of 70 nations (Gen. 10) and the 70 members of the incipient nation of Israel that descended to Egypt (prior to the national covenant), illustrate this idea of connection.

 The addition of one `olah ram to the seven `olah lambs in the service of Rosh Hodesh, all days of Pesach, Shavuot, Rosh Hashanah, Yom Kippur and Shemini Atzeret, being of the same species, was likely mandated to constitute a Covenant-connoting unit of eight.
 The seven Succoth days have double, 14 lambs and two rams daily.